A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Useful Resources & Tips for First Timers

-Before getting into the details of this Tokyo 7 days itinerary, here are a few quick tips and useful things to know for first-timers in Tokyo.
+Before getting into the details of this Tokyo itinerary, here are a few quick tips and useful things to know for first-timers in Tokyo.
+Please note this is a summary, for a more in-depth guide please check out my guide on 15 things you need to know before visiting Japan.

-• Cash: Japan is a very cash-reliant society.
+Cash: Japan is a very cash-reliant society.
 On my most recent trip in April 2023, we were pleased to see that many more places accept cards (most likely a result of COVID-19 accelerating change for businesses).
 However, there are still many small bars, restaurants and even shops that might only take cash.
-We use the 7/11 ATMs to withdraw cash, as there is no international ATM fee and they accept most foreign cards.
-Plus, they are super accessible as there are 7/11’s everywhere!
+We use the 7-Eleven ATMs to withdraw cash, as there is no international ATM fee and they accept most foreign cards.
+Plus, they are super accessible as there are 7-Eleven’s everywhere!
+You’ll find standalone ATMs even in places like Narita Airport, near the train station.

-• Suica: Make sure to grab a Suica (prepaid transport card) for use on the subways, trains and buses across Tokyo.
-It saves you so much time not having to purchase paper tickets as you’ll be relying on the subway system a lot! (more of this soon).
+Suica: Make sure to grab a Suica (prepaid transport card) for use on the subways, trains and buses across Tokyo.
+It saves you so much time not having to purchase paper tickets as you’ll be relying on the subway system a lot!
+You can use it throughout Japan, not just in Tokyo, for the subway and bus network in most places.

 I’ve tried pocket wifi, purchasing a tourist prepaid sim that you collect at the airport and on my most recent trip, an eSim that I set up at home before I even leave.